fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-Manager.rst

 SObjFromSlots
 ~~~~~~~~~~~~~~

-This service allows to add or remove an object in the OSR when calling the slots.
+This service allows to add or remove an object in the :ref:`OSR` when calling the slots.

 .. code-block:: xml